TWUOnline/FAR-Centres/ldrs-663.md

 1. analyze the characteristics of theoretical models of teaching and learning;

+2. demonstrate metacognitive strategies for self-regulated learning;

-2. evaluate the quality of the feedback provided to students in light of relevant evidence-based research
+3. evaluate the quality of the feedback provided to students in light of relevant evidence-based research

-3. create a learning environment that supports and enhances deep approaches to learning;
+4. create a learning environment that supports and enhances deep approaches to learning;

-4. diagnose student misconceptions related to course content and take appropriate steps to provide scaffolding;
+5. diagnose student misconceptions related to course content and take appropriate steps to provide scaffolding;

-5. evaluate the ways that interactions occur in a learning environment and develop ideas to encourage high quality educative interactions;
+6. evaluate the ways that interactions occur in a learning environment and develop ideas to encourage high quality educative interactions;

-6. design activities to direct cognitive and social processes to realize learning outcomes.
+7. design activities to direct cognitive and social processes to realize learning outcomes.

 #### Course Learning Activities